mattman2864/Obsidian/Plans for Robotics.md

 - Get familiar with CAD
 	- build practice parts
 	- use a single tool - OnShape recommended
+	- learn how to do assemblies with custom parts and gobilda parts
 - Programmers learn basic control theory
 	- FSM
 	- PID